 That’s what we’re going to discuss below.
 Stay with us till the end to learn the answer to this question.

-How to Know if Someone Deleted Their Facebook Account
+How to Tell if Someone Deleted Their Facebook

 When it comes to restrictions like this, particularly on Facebook, you’ll notice how the signs of someone blocking you and deleting or deactivating their account are dangerously similar.
 We understand how such confusion can be immensely frustrating, especially when you’re not connected with the concerned person on any other social media platform.